conda-forge/r-ddalpha-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Contains procedures for depth-based supervised learning, which are entirely non-parametric, in particular the DDalpha-procedure (Lange, Mosler and Mozharovskyi, 2014 <doi:10.1007/s00362-012-0488-4>).
 The training data sample is transformed by a statistical depth function to a compact low-dimensional space, where the final classification is done.
 It also offers an extension to functional data and routines for calculating certain notions of statistical depth functions.
 50 multivariate and 5 functional classification problems are included.
+(Pokotylo, Mozharovskyi and Dyckerhoff, 2019 <doi:10.18637/jss.v091.i05>).